East African Girls' Leadership Summit and Mentor Program

 and courageous.
 I now believe that I have the ability to make decisions and make changes in my community, and I want to teach my school mates how they can stop gender-based violence.”

-Since 2014, 171 girls and 69 mentors at 20 organizations have participated in the program.
+Since 2014, 231 girls and 76 mentors at 35 organizations in 5 countries have participated in EAGLS.
 As a result of the program, girls and mentors initiated creative advocacy efforts that shift attitudes, change behavior and effect policy reform on gender equality, female genital mutilation, child marriage, girls’ education, sexual and reproductive health education, and teen pregnancies.
 (Sustainable Development Goals 3, 4 and 5.)
-In 2018 there were 61 documented creative advocacy efforts that reached over 10,900 people.